zekirubel/hello-world/README.md

 # hello-world
-thi is a test from kiru
+this is a test from kiru